cfranklin11/blog-posts/2019/2019-11-30-pycon-talk.md

 Machine learning is more art than science, and it isn't alway clear how you go from Kaggle competitions to building your own machine learning project from scratch.
 You have a cool idea, but how do you turn it into an application that you can show off to your friends, basking in the warmth of their envy?
 More importantly, what mistakes do you need to avoid in order to keep the hope of such basking alive?

-I can't guarantee future success, but come along anyway to learn from my missteps, assumptions exposed and exploded, and the iterative process that makes such losing no disaster.
-You'll learn about how to deal with haphazard data entry, depending on the kidness of strangers, boxes of different shapes and sizes, and, finally, what to do when all of this changes, because it will.
+Come along and hear of my missteps, assumptions exposed and exploded, and the unpleasant surprises that come from doing machine learning in the wild.
+You'll learn about how to deal with haphazard data entry, depending on the kindness of strangers, boxes of different shapes and sizes, and, finally, what to do when all of this changes, because it will.

 If you're interested in machine learning and are familiar with the basic tools and techniques, but are unsure of how to take a project idea to production, this talk will at least show you what not to do and how not to do it.